agentguard-ai/TealTiger-Blogs/governance/index.md

 This section is organized as **Governance Hubs**.
 Each hub contains a hub overview and core articles.

+## How to Read the Governance Section

+TealTiger Governance is structured as a layered system:

+- **Governance Hubs** define what controls must exist for AI systems.
+- **Insights** explain how those controls interact in practice, including common failure modes and design trade‑offs.
+- **Evidence** captures verifiable proof that enforcement occurred and supports audit or compliance review.

+These layers are intentionally distinct and should be read together.

 <div class="tt-grid">

   <a href="/governance/foundations/" class="tt-card tt-card--accent">